geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Description of the app's original design with handwriting-like font and yellow background.
   - Explanation of skeuomorphic design, retaining elements of original objects' design in digital interfaces.
 - Transition from Physical to Digital Note-Taking
-  - Author's history of taking notes in book margins.
+  - John's history of taking notes in book margins.
   - Reluctance to abandon physical note-taking with pen and book.
   - Gradual shift to using the Notes app on iPhone due to convenience and accessibility.
 - The Challenge of Comprehensible Digital Notes
   - The Notes app's digital format not making notes more understandable.
   - Examples of puzzling and context-lacking notes.
-  - Notes serving as a form of autobiography, reflecting the author's interests and concerns.
+  - Notes serving as a form of autobiography, reflecting John's interests and concerns.
 - Annual Snapshot of Notes and Autobiographical Insights
   - A yearly breakdown of selected notes from the Notes app.
-  - Each year's note reflecting the author's thoughts, observations, and feelings.
+  - Each year's note reflecting John's thoughts, observations, and feelings.
   - Reflections on specific notes and their origins, some with explanations and others remaining unclear.
 - Transition to Different Note-Taking App
-  - Author's shift to a different note-taking app in 2020.
+  - John's shift to a different note-taking app in 2020.
   - Comparison of Notes app to marginalia in an old book – both becoming relics.
   - Highlighting a note about sending quotes to Sarah Manguso.
 - Reflections on Selected Notes